chenhongbiao/en/about/index.md

 - Favorite Music: Dirty Paws

-- Favorite Film: L¨¦on: The Professional Favorite Programming language: of course C++ !
+- Favorite Film: Leon: The Professional Favorite Programming language: of course C++ !

 - Favorite ...
-Wait.What about you£¿Feel free to message me.¦Õ(¨R¦Ø¨Q*)?
+Wait.What about you£¿Feel free to message me.

 ###Thanks